Saturday, May 10, 2014

 That was the first time I had been called Ma O. She said that's what they all call me.

 I liked it!
 It had never crossed my mind that they might talk about me at K-9 Town.

 "Their names are Maye and Faye and they are supposed to be the best female players around.
-At least that's what their team thinks," Bea Bea told me as she stood up and headed for the two.
+At least that's what their teammates think," Bea Bea told me as she stood up and headed for the two.

 She was neither nervous nor hesitant.
 She was ready!
 When she stood I also saw that she had her new ball with her.
 The one I had sent her.

 Everything else had stopped.
-This play would win the game for Omar's team, The K-9 Towners.
+This play would win the game for The K-9 Towners.

 The three stood shoulder to shoulder then they took off like shots.
-The surrounding dogs were going crazy with excitement and so was I.
+The other dogs were going crazy, and so was I.

-All of a sudden Bea Bea took the lead and there wasn't a thing Maye and Faye could do to keep up with her.
+Bea Bea took the lead and there was nothing Maye or Faye could do about it.
 Look at her!!

 When she got to the end of the field, Omar Blue and her other teammates were there to welcome her.
 What a play to end the game!!

 I was proud of Bea Bea and felt a fondness for her when she looked over at me, during the madness, and smiled.
 Even from across the field I could swear she said, "I'm glad you came."